A student loan is designed to help students pay for tuition, books, supplies, and living expenses. Student loans require repayment.

 As long as a student remains enrolled and is attending at least six credit hours, their loans are put under deferment.
-Once a student stops attending school or stops attending at least six credit hours, the student is allowed a six month grace period before they must begin repayment.
+Once a student stops attending school or stops attending at least six credit hours, the student is allowed a six-month grace period before they must begin repayment.
 Students are considered to be in default if they don’t make their scheduled student loan

 Private loans, also known as Alternative Student loans should be explored after all other options have been exhausted.
 Private loans are offered by private lenders and eligibility often depends on your credit score.
 The student must contact their lender for the application and terms of the loans.